The Community Organizer and the Self-esteem Building Process

 Each morning as I open my heart to the promises of an uncertain day, I pick up the grains of learning I gathered from my years of teaching.
 I taught elementary school kids in a public school.
 At a certain juncture in my life, I taught literature and music to high school boys and girls.
 Still at another period,I taught music to college students.

 I have always been doing public service since I graduated from college.
 From having been a teacher and then, from being a community organizer, there is so much I want to share with people.
 I have worked with rural communities fight for access to irrigation and potable water, stop the construction of a six-lane highway that would harm a mountain, fight for secure land tenure and other issues.
 I have also worked for more than two decades with urban poor communities stop illegal demolitions and evictions and make claims to the basic social services due them but have been usually denied them.
 In all these efforts, I have been always aware that self-esteem building, then and now, is at the core of of my work as a community organizer.
 Self-esteem is inner power.
 Community Organizing is about the collective power to make social justice a core value of governance and the larger picture of a society's political life.

 I write poetry.
 I play local musical instruments.

 I do freelance writing on themes that have something to do with social justice, political anthropology, literature, psycho-social discourses, community organizing, music and poetry.

 When I decided to make my presence felt in the world wide web, I have already done a lot of internet inquiry for almost a year on which web hosting group I should tap.
-After a year, I was very sure that of all the web hosts I had read about, Site Build It! would be my accompanier.
-So today, as I write my reflections and other content related to self-esteem building and community organizing, my channel for these is Site Build It!
+After a year, I was very sure that of all the web hosts I had read about, Solo Build It! would be my accompanier.
+So today, as I write my reflections and other content related to self-esteem building and community organizing, my channel for these is Solo Build It!
 In case you'd like to explore SBI!, please just scroll down to the bottom of the page and click the "Powered by SBI!" button.